Writers Lab Members

 Early childhood educator and storyteller Susan Milligan combines jazz music with stories.
 She co-authored three jazzy fairy tales included on CD in Jazzy Fairy Tales: A Resource Guide for Introducing Jazz Music to Young Children (Alfred Music Publishing).
 Jazz Mosaic: Jazz Activities for the Early Childhood Classroom will be published in 2013. www.jazzyfairytales.com

 Orel Protopopescu, children’s author and poet, has been published by major houses.
 Her most recent picture book, Thelonious Mouse (FSG, 2011) was SCBWI’s Crystal Kite winner, 2012, for the New York Metro Region.
 A Word’s A Bird, an interactive, animated, bilingual poetry application for Apple iPad, launched in May, 2013.

 Cynthia Weill is the Director of the Center for Children's Literature and chairs the Bank Street Writers Lab.
-She holds a doctorate in education from Teachers College Columbia University.
-She has worked as a teacher, art historian and in humanitarian assistance.
-She has lived in Europe, South East Asia and Latin America.
+She holds a doctorate in education from Teachers College Columbia University as well as masters degrees from Wesleyan and the University of Pennsylvania.
+Cynthia has lived in Europe, Asia and Latin America.
 Her books Ten Mice for Tet, ABeCedarios, Opuestos, Colores de la vida, Count me in!, Mi Familia Calaca and Animal Talk reflect her travels and use local artisanal work to illustrate basic concepts.
 See www.cynthiaweill.net.